duncant3/rest-service-interface2/README.md

 Navigate to the directory /client and run
 ### `npm start`

-Once the server is running, run
+Once the server is running, in a new terminal, run
 ### `npm test`